I3Tlab/FATE-SAM/README.md

 ```

 ### Support Image Generation
-1. Support image examples can but found from example/support_examples
+1. Support image examples can but found from example/support_examples. #TODO
 2. To generate your own support images:
    #TODO